Want to design a high converting landing page? Follow along to find the must-have landing page features and boost your conversions.

 - Be exceptionally convincing and persuasive.

-- Add some detail about the product and services if you haven’t mentioned much in the main headline.
+- Add some details about the product and services if you haven’t mentioned much in the main headline.

-Since we are talking about a target audience, trigger the right sentiments and emotions.
+One tip is to tap into the emotions and sentiment of your audience with a compelling opener.
 Mention the issues and problems that are very common.
-And mentioned how your products or services could be the quick fix!
+And discuss how your products or services could be the quick fix!

 3. Compelling Pictures